 Margo Young, UMBC, Administration and Finance Director.
 Ms. Young is the Director of the Earth & Space Research Administration at UMBC.
 Ms. Young brings over 14 years experience managing cooperative agreements at GSFC and a history of 27 years managing dynamic teams.

-Surjalal Sharma, UMCP, Associate Director and Faculty Liaison.
-Dr. Sharma is Associate Director of Goddard Planetary Heliophysics Institute and a Principal Research Scientist in the Department of Astronomy, University of Maryland, College Park.
-He has developed and run multi-institutional teams in plasma physics, space exploration, complex systems and data-driven modeling.
+Natalia Buzulukova, UMCP, Associate Director and Faculty Liaison.
+Dr. Buzulukova is Associate Director of Goddard Planetary Heliophysics Institute and Associate Research Scientist in the Department of Astronomy, University of Maryland, College Park.
+She has developed and run multi-institutional teams in plasma physics, space weather and global modeling of the Earth's magnetosphere.

 Jie Zhang, GMU, Associate Director and Faculty Liaison.
 Dr. Zhang is a full professor in solar physics who has been at GMU for 20 years.
 He is the associate chair of research in the Department of Physics and Astronomy at GMU and is one of the co-founders of the space weather and heliospheric physics research and education program at GMU that started in 2003.
 He has co-directed graduate students and postdocs with HSD scientists.